patrikj-info/odesolver/README.md

 ## Features
     - Solve ODEs with the Euler method
-    - Solve ODEs with automatic differentiation
+    - Solve ODEs with the RK4 method

 ## Installation